opsschool/curriculum/disaster_recovery.rst

 **Questions that need to be answered by every role in the core process(es):**

-* In your every day work, what activities do you need to be able to perform to fulfil the goals of your role?
+* In your every day work, what activities do you need to be able to perform to fulfill the goals of your role?
 * How do you do these?

 Using the answers to the questions, we then need to identify each system or infrastructural component that is needed to realize that goal.